theinventorshouse/pxt-microbit/docs/projects/reaction-time/make.md

 ### ~avatar avatar

-Turn a piece of cardboard into a reaction time expirment!
+Turn a piece of cardboard into a reaction time expirement!

 ### ~